SquawkBus/squawkbus/README.md

 # squawkbus

-A broker based message bus supporting "selectfeed", authentication and authorization.
+A broker based pub-sub message bus supporting authentication and authorization.

 Common uses for this kind of message bus are: